Our Board of Directors

 In 1995, Evans was appointed to the University of Texas Board of Regents; he was elected chairman in February 1997 and served two consecutive terms.
 Evans was also a board member of the Scleroderma Research Foundation for eight years.
 He was named a University of Texas Distinguished Engineering Alumnus and inducted into the University of Texas’ McCombs School of Business Hall of Fame in 2002.

-Currently, Evans serves as the Vice Chair of the Board of Visitors at MD Anderson and is an Independent Director at Extraction Oil & Gas.
-Also, he is a senior partner at Quintana Capital Group, senior advisor at Energy Capital Partners, and member of the advisory board of the Energy Institute at the University of Texas at Austin.
-Evans has remained active in his hometown community of Midland, Texas where he resides with his wife, Susan Marinis Evans, and serves on the Midland Memorial Hospital Board of Governors.
+Currently, Evans serves as the Chairman of the Board of Visitors at MD Anderson and Chairman of the George W. Bush Foundation.
+Also, he is a senior partner at Quintana Capital Group and senior advisor at Energy Capital Partners.
+Evans has remained active in his hometown community of Midland, Texas and serves on the Midland Memorial Hospital Board of Governors.
 His passions in life are his faith, family, and friends.
+His wife, Susie, of over 50 years passed away April 19, 2021.
 They have two daughters, one son, and five grandchildren.